Services

 Attorney Representing Children (ARC)

-Premela is a family law attorney, with clinical experience and collaborative law training.
-Premela is often appointed as an ARC counsel to assist parties in resolving their child-related issues.
+Our attorneys are often appointed as an ARC counsel to assist parties in resolving their child-related issues.
 ARC counsel provides a unique view of a case as the attorney provides insight directly from the child and, further, the ARC counsel is able to navigate without siding with either parent.
 ARC counsel is not appropriate for all cases, but may be appropriate for older children.
+Our attorneys are particularly skilled in ARC work as they are informed by their experiences working in a therapeutic environment with SDFS.